LamaCorp/graphalama/readme.md

 or even any parametric shape or any custom shape (we'll come back on creating your custom shapes later)

 ![](assets/shapes_examples.PNG)

 You can get the code for this example [here](assets/shapes_example.py).

-There is quite a few things to note here.
+There are quite a few things to note here.
 First of all, if we don't precise the position of the widgets, the will just stack verticaly n the center of the screen.
 Then, we can give any shape to a widget.
 Every widget can have any shape, we just need to pass it as the `shape` argument in the object initalisation.
 Shapes are found in `graphalama.shapes`, they all accept the same parameters :